How standards evolve without compromising consistency, traceability, or control.

 This structure enables the framework to:

-• Adapt to new risks
+• Adapt to emerging risks

-• Integrate learning
+• Integrate operational learning

 • Scale with complexity